EricXiaoShi/LLMs4NLI/README.md

 # LLMs4NLI
-This is the code of Project, Large Language Models for Natural Language Inference: Fine-tuning and Distillation, which is a project of NLP class in SEU.
+This is the code of Project, Large Language Models for Natural Language Inference: Fine-tuning and Distillation.

+This is the project of NLP class(Fall, 2023) in Southeast University, China.

 We will release the code soon.